← Back to Blog

 fresh vegetables at a market

-The word “diet” gets a bad rap, mainly because it conjures images of starving oneself to attain unrealistic goals related to size and appearance.
-But that’s not the kind of diet we’re talking about here.
-Diet, in the form of good nutrition, is a key component of any healthy lifestyle.
-And the benefits of a balanced diet go far beyond maintaining a healthy weight; they also include reduced blood pressure, lower cholesterol levels, increased energy and better sleep, just to name a few.
+Plus, the benefits of a healthy diet for seniors go far beyond maintaining a healthy weight; they also include reduced blood pressure, reduced risk of diabetes, lower cholesterol levels, increased energy and better sleep, just to name a few.
 But how can you know if your diet is helping or hindering you, or even what kind of diet you should follow?
 That’s where a registered dietitian can help.

-What is a registered dietitian?
+What is a Registered Dietitian?

-A registered dietitian is different from a nutritionist in education, licensing and qualifications.To become a registered dietitian, one must earn at least a bachelor’s degree, work in a supervised practice program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), and pass a national exam.
-With their extensive education and training, registered dietitians are able to assist seniors who have special and sometimes complex dietary needs.
-Some registered dietitians even specialize in senior nutrition.
+The difference between a nutritionist vs. a registered dietician in education, licensing and qualifications.
+To become a registered dietitian, one must earn at least a bachelor’s degree, work in a supervised practice program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and pass a national exam.
+With their extensive education and training, registered dietitians can assist seniors who have special and sometimes complex dietary needs.
+Some registered dietitians even specialize in senior nutrition and can consult you on:

 The goals of your dietitian will revolve around two things: healthy eating and happy eating.
 For example, many seniors find that their appetite has waned.
 But since there’s no one best diet for seniors, a registered dietitian can help by suggesting foods that are not only nutritious but also will appeal to you.
 They can also work with you to develop a healthy eating plan you’ll enjoy living with.
 Working with a registered dietitian provides additional benefits, including:

-Improved health and quality of life
+Improved Health and Quality of Life

 Health care includes more than just doctor visits and medications.
 Many registered dietitians use Medical Nutrition Therapies (MNTs) not only to help with existing conditions but also to reduce the risk of potential conditions like heart disease and diabetes.
 They have the medical training to monitor your progress and chart a course that may help you overcome predispositions to certain medical issues.

 Your registered dietitian’s goal is to achieve maximum benefit for you.
 In an age of fad diets, it can be comforting to know there’s someone in your corner who isn’t trying to sell you the latest as-seen-on-TV supplement or starvation diet.
-Using their medical knowledge — as well as their extensive understanding of the role diet plays in health — your registered dietitian will take the time to get to know you, learn about your medical history and any potential concerns, and design a healthy eating plan that fits your lifestyle as well as your health needs.
+Using their medical knowledge — as well as their extensive understanding of the role a healthy diet for seniors plays in wellness — your registered dietitian will take the time to get to know you, learn about your medical history and any potential concerns, and design a healthy eating plan that fits your lifestyle as well as your health needs.
 And if you’re worried that you’ll need superhuman self-control, don’t be.
 Registered dietitians can work your guilty pleasures and splurges into your meal plan in a way that will satisfy your cravings while still keeping you on track.

 Consistency